newrelic/helm-charts/docs/review_guidelines.md

 Breaking (backwards incompatible) changes to a chart must:

-1. Bump the MAJOR version
+1. Bump the MAJOR version.
-2. Be documented in the README, under a section called _Upgrading_, with the steps necessary to upgrade to the new (specified) MAJOR version
+2. Be documented in the README, under a section called _Upgrading_, with the steps necessary to upgrade to the new (specified) MAJOR version.

 ##  3. <a name='Compatibility'></a>Compatibility